pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ^^^^^^^^^^^^^^^^^^^^

 Open :file:`pyproject.toml` and enter the following content.
-Change the ``name`` to include your username; this ensures that you have a unique package name and that your package doesn't conflict with packages uploaded by other people following this tutorial.
+Change the ``name`` to include your username; this ensures that you have a unique package name that doesn't conflict with packages uploaded by other people following this tutorial.

 .. code-block:: toml